If you need an instrument please consider my Bell shakuhachi

-The two types of shakuhachi are jinashi and jiari (地無し and 地在り) with variations of each.
+The two types of shakuhachi are jinashi and jiari (地無し and 地在り).
 Historically, the first types of shakuhachi were jinashi while jiari came about much later.
-Jinashi are all or mostly natural bamboo on the inside of the bore while the bore of jiari are completely shaped with layers of plaster.
-The first jiari were made by applying many layers of a paste called ji, however, today jiari are mostly made by using various casting methods.
+Jinashi are natural bamboo on the inside of the bore and can have thin coats of lacquer and sometimes lumps for tuning/balance.
+The bore of jiari are completely shaped with layers of thick plaster which is then coated with lacquer.
+The first jiari were made by applying many layers of a paste called ji, however, today jiari are mostly made using various casting methods.

 The first individual to be credited with augmenting the inner bore of a shakuhachi with ji-paste was a “Grandmaster” of the shakuhachi named Araki Chikuo (1823-1908).
 Lastly, there are shakuhachi called Hocchiku (法竹) which are modern, large bass jinashi.
 Hocchiku were created and popularized by the master Watazumi (1910-1992).
 They’re much larger than the jinashi that were used by the Komuso monks of the Edo period.